gchq/sleeper/docs/designs/transaction-log-state-store.md

 number in sequence after the current latest transaction.
 We use a conditional check to refuse the update if there's already a transaction with that number.
 We then need to retry if we're out of date.

-This retry is comparable to an update in the S3 state store, but each change is much quicker to apply because you don't need to store the whole state.
+This retry is comparable to an update in the S3 state store, but you don't need to store the whole state.
 You also don't need to reload the whole state each time.
-Instead you read the transactions you haven't seen yet and apply them to your local model.
+Instead, you read the transactions you haven't seen yet and apply them to your local model.
 As in the S3 implementation, you perform a conditional check on your local model before saving the update.
 After your new transaction is saved, you could apply that to your local model as well, and keep it in memory to reuse for other updates or queries.

+There are still potential concurrency issues with this approach, since retries are still required under contention.
+We don't know for sure whether this will reduce contention issues by a few percent relative to the S3 state store (in which case the transaction log approach doesn't solve the problem), or eliminate them completely.
+Since each update is smaller, it should be quicker.
+We could prototype this to gauge whether it will be eg. 5% quicker or 5x quicker.

 #### Eventual consistency approach